 BINTO: If you could give one piece of skincare advice to our readers, what would it be?

 Please wear sunscreen.
 Like real facial sunscreen.
 Not the kind in your makeup and not the kind in your moisturizer.
 Sunscreen should be the last step of your skincare routine in the morning and be applied right before your makeup.
 Sun exposure is the #1 cause of facial aging (aka wrinkles and sun spots).
 Sunscreen will prevent this!
 I always advise patients to look for a physical sunscreen.
 These products contain metal flecks that completely block and reflect all UV rays.
 Look for ingredients: titanium dioxide & zinc oxide.
-Your future self with thank you for this!
+Your future self will thank you for this!